pegasone/pegasone.github.io/index.md

 ![Figure 2](/img/img004.png)

 Notice how this indicator dropped dramatically after peaking out at the beginning of June.
-Let me rewrite this: after reaching around 12000 active cases/million on 2020-05-27, this indicator dropped tenfold by mid July and remained stable since then.
+Let me rewrite this: after reaching around 12000 active cases/million on 2020-05-27, this indicator dropped tenfold by mid-July and remained stable since then.
 How is this possible?
-Let's have look at the <b>Positive rate</b>.
+Let's have a look at the <b>Positive rate</b>.

 ![Figure 3](/img/img003.png)